Category Archives: Flawed concepts

 Early Christians thought they could explain why Jesus had to die.
 The generally accepted story in the early centuries of Christianity was something quite different from now: Satan had somehow gotten possession of everyone’s souls, and the only way God could possibly get them back was to give him Jesus as a ransom, because Satan demanded it.
 (Which makes God look pretty weak.
 And which ignores the fact that that sort of thing is against God’s principles.
 And the fact that the Bible says Jesus was a sacrifice to God, not to Satan.)

 Then they decided that Satan didn’t even know who Jesus was, but for some reason he still agreed to trade many souls for what he thought was just one ordinary soul.
 So God tricked him into giving up all the souls, by giving him one that he didn’t realize he wouldn’t be able to keep.
 God somehow fulfilled the requirement of justice by just pretending to pay off his debt to Satan.
-That was the generally accepted view for several more centuries,2 till they decided that didn’t make God look very good either.
+That was the generally accepted view for several more centuries,5 till they decided that didn’t make God look very good either.

-So after Christianity had existed for over a thousand years, theologians finally started coming up with accounts that didn’t involve God making a deal with the devil, and they ended up with the modern atonement doctrine, where our sin is a debt that we’re unable to repay.
 But this version doesn’t explain why God couldn’t just forgive everyone if he wanted to forgive them.
 St. Anselm thought that God just forgiving everyone without being “repaid” would go against God’s justice, but making someone who doesn’t owe God anything pay the debt for everyone else isn’t just either.

 Penal substitution theory

 Christians commonly say Jesus was punished in place of everybody else, so the requirement for justice was fulfilled, and now nobody else has to be punished.
 Except that’s not justice.
 Punishing an innocent person for what a different person did is absurdly unjust.
 It doesn’t matter if Jesus was willing.
-That doesn’t make it just for God to punish the innocent, or to let the guilty go unpunished.3 Sure, someone could volunteer to, in effect, pay a fine for someone else, by giving them a gift of money which they could then use to pay the fine themselves.
+That doesn’t make it just for God to punish the innocent, or to let the guilty go unpunished.6 Nothing could be less just.
+A just God would never accept this arrangement of giving everyone what they don’t deserve.

+Sure, someone could volunteer to, in effect, pay a fine for someone else.
+There’s nothing stopping you from giving a criminal a gift of money which the criminal could then use to pay the fine himself.
 But that doesn’t work with other kinds of punishments.

 Guilt is not transferable.
 You can’t become guilty of something without actually doing it.
 You can’t stop being actually guilty just because somebody else decides to take the blame for what you did.
+Guilt is the state of having done wrong, so by definition, someone who hasn’t done wrong can’t be guilty, and someone who has done wrong can’t be not guilty.

 And even in the case of fines, let alone execution, none of the purposes of punishment are fulfilled if the wrong person is being punished.
+If the authorities didn’t care whether the people they punished were guilty or not, the threat of punishment would no longer have any positive effect on people’s behavior.
 Punishing innocent people instead of guilty people just incentivizes people to behave worse.
+If God did that, people would understandably conclude that God hates good people.

 No court would accept someone who had nothing to do with a crime offering to be executed in place of the criminal.
 And any judge who intentionally had an innocent person physically punished for someone else’s crime would lose his job.